The best Black Friday deals 2019 in the UK

 £199.99 £134.99 at Amazon

 The Fire HD 10 Kids Edition might look like a toy, but this 10.1-inch tablet is ideal for kids, thanks to parental controls, a built-in stand, and all sorts of kid-friendly content, and right now it's 33% off.
-Be warned that due to low stock you might not get this before Christmas.View Deal
+Be warned that due to low stock this isn't available until February 2020.View Deal

 Ring Video Doorbell 2: